BRYN4444/HitmanRoulette/README.md

   * A Complication "One Disguise Change" was previously removed due to another Complication, "No Disguise Changes", causing redundancy.
 It is now coded so that as long as "Specific Disguises" is disabled, one of these two Complications have an equal chance of appearing (rather than the potential of both).
   * The Allow Complications setting was displaying an incorrect value when refreshing/reloading (not hard refreshing/reloading) the page.
   * Removed a few more duplicate Contracts Mode Target images.
-* **Current Plans:**
-  * After a bit of a break, keep going through H2 to add/update Contract Mode Target images and find more Extra/Photo Objectives.

 ---